python/cpython/Doc/library/codecs.rst

 .. function:: iterdecode(iterable, encoding[, errors])

    Uses an incremental decoder to iteratively decode the input provided by *iterable*.
-This function is a generator. *errors* (as well as any other keyword argument) is passed through to the incremental decoder.
+This function is a :term:`generator`.  *errors* (as well as any other keyword argument) is passed through to the incremental decoder.

    .. versionadded:: 2.5